 In this course you will learn how to set up your email messages to increase the chances of being opened and responded to, and have the maximum impact on the reader.
 As you go through this course you will learn how to construct appropriate and impactful messages.
 You'll learn how to interact with others as well as reply to complex emails.

 It is essential that effective communication, honesty, trust, and respect be honored in the workplace as the foundation for a productive environment.
-The diversity in today's work place, not only involves differences in race, gender and culture, but we also address issues that include differences in communication style, ages, education, values, etc. With insight, understanding, and skill development, we can learn to value differences as opportunities and strengths.
+The diversity in today's work place, not only involves differences in race, gender and culture, but we also address issues that include differences in communication style, ages, education, values, etc. With insight, understanding, and skill development, we can learn to respect others, value differences as opportunities and strengths.
 A culture of trust, professionalism and respect enhances team efforts and goal attainment.

 Critical Thinking and Decision Making